 Best Montessori Baby Book to Start With

 So, we’ve hit the 4 main areas of life for a newborn.

 Well if you’ve already decided Montessori parenting and would love a modern book that gives you all the specific “How To’s” I’m excited to tell you it’s now here!

-After much waiting “The Montessori Baby” co-authored by Simone Davies is coming out this year and can be pre-ordered on Amazon.
+After much waiting “The Montessori Baby” co-authored by Simone Davies has come out this year!

 This follows the well known and loved book “The Montessori Toddler” , which had 5 star rating and over 6,000 reviews.
 I LOVED this book and am SUPER excited they are now releasing “The Montessori Baby.“

 If I was to recommend ONE book for a new parent starting Montessori with their baby, this would be the book.